Casita Travel Terms and Conditions

 www.casitatravel.nl and www.casitatravel.com.

-Working days: Monday to Friday, excluding public holidays.
+Working Days: Monday through Friday, excluding public holidays.

-Article 2 Effective date, application and interim changes
+Article 2 Effective Date, Applicability, and Interim Changes

-These General Terms and Conditions apply in addition to the Rental Agreement with the tenant and to the use of the Website and all services offered by Casita.
+These General Terms and Conditions apply in addition to the Rental Agreement with the tenant, the use of the Website, and all services offered by Casita.

-Casita reserves the right to review and amend its General Terms and Conditions from time to time.
-The most recent version of the General Terms and Conditions can be requested from Casita at any time.
+Casita reserves the right to revise and amend these General Terms and Conditions from time to time.
+The most recent version of these General Terms and Conditions can be requested from Casita at any time.

-• For visitors to the Website, the version of the General Terms and Conditions as published on the Website at that time naturally applies.
+• For visitors to the Website, the version of these General Terms and Conditions available on the Website at that time applies;

-• For Tenants of an Accommodation, the version of the General Terms and Conditions at the time of sending the Booking Confirmation applies.
+• For Tenants of an Accommodation, the version of these General Terms and Conditions applicable at the time the Booking Confirmation is sent applies;

-• For Landlords, the most recently amended version of these General Terms and Conditions applies, which can be requested from Casita and found on the Website.
+• For Landlords, the most recently amended version of these General Terms and Conditions applies, both available from Casita and on the Website.

-Article 3 Conclusion and content of the agreement with the Tenant
+Article 3 Formation and Content of the Agreement with the Tenant

 Article 3, paragraph 1

-The rental agreement is concluded when the Tenant accepts Casita's offer.
-Acceptance must be made in writing or by making a (down) payment on the rent within the terms specified by Casita.
+The agreement is formed by the Tenant's acceptance of Casita's offer on behalf of the Landlord.
+Acceptance must be in writing or by making a down payment on the rental amount within the terms specified by Casita.

 Article 3, paragraph 2

-Casita's offer is without obligation and may be revoked by Casita if necessary.
-Revocation must take place as soon as possible and may take place without stating reasons.
+Casita's offer on behalf of the Landlord is non-binding and may be revoked by Casita if necessary.
+Revocation must occur as soon as possible and without stating a reason.

 Article 3, paragraph 3

-Before or upon conclusion of the rental agreement, or as soon as possible thereafter, the Tenant shall provide all information concerning himself and the other traveller(s) that may be necessary or relevant for the conclusion or proper performance of the agreement.
-If he fails to comply with this obligation to provide information and this results in these travellers being denied access to the Accommodation by Casita or third parties, such as but not limited to government agencies, the cancellation costs described in Article 9 and the costs referred to in Article 15, paragraph 2, will be charged to the Tenant.
+The Renter shall provide, before or upon concluding the agreement, or as soon as possible thereafter, all information concerning themselves and the other traveler(s) that may be necessary or relevant for the conclusion or proper execution of the agreement.
+If they fail to comply with this information obligation and this results in these traveler(s) being denied access to the Accommodation by Casita or third parties, such as, but not limited to, government agencies, the cancellation costs described in Article 9 and the costs referred to in Article 15, paragraph 2, will be charged to the Renter.

 Article 3, paragraph 5

-The Tenant is jointly and severally liable for all obligations arising from the rental agreement for him and for the traveller(s).
-All communication (including payment transactions) between the traveller(s) on the one hand and Casita on the other hand will take place exclusively via the Tenant.
+The Renter is jointly and severally liable for all obligations arising from the agreement for them and the traveler(s).
+All communications (including payment transactions) between the traveler(s) and Casita shall be handled exclusively by the Renter.

 Article 3, paragraph 6

 Obvious errors and obvious mistakes are not binding on Casita.
-Such errors and mistakes are errors and mistakes that – from the perspective of the average tenant – are or should be recognisable as such at first glance.
+Such errors and mistakes are errors and mistakes that – from the perspective of the average renter – are or should be recognizable as such at first glance.

 Article 3, paragraph 7

-Casita accepts no responsibility for general information contained in photographs, brochures, advertisements, websites and other information carriers, insofar as these have been compiled or published under the responsibility of third parties.
+Casita is not responsible for general information in photos, brochures, advertisements, websites, and other information carriers, insofar as these are prepared or published under the responsibility of third parties.

 Article 3, paragraph 8

 Casita is affiliated with SGR under number 3836.
-The Tenant is familiar with the conditions under which SGR provides coverage.
-The SGR conditions can be viewed on the Casita Travel website.
-Casita Travel is also affiliated with ANVR, number 5711.
-Click here for the ANVR conditions.
+The Renter is familiar with the terms and conditions under which SGR coverage is provided.
+The SGR terms and conditions can be viewed on the Casita Travel website.
+Casita Travel is also affiliated with ANVR under number 5711.
+Click here for the ANVR terms and conditions.

-By making a booking, the Tenant may receive informative emails from Casita, from which they can easily unsubscribe at any time.
-The client can unsubscribe via the unsubscribe link in the relevant email or via info@casitatravel.nl.
+By making a booking, the Renter agrees to receive weekly informational emails from Casita.
+If the client no longer wishes to receive these emails, they can unsubscribe via the unsubscribe link in the relevant email or via info@casitatravel.nl.

 Article 4, paragraph 1

-Upon conclusion of the agreement, a deposit equal to 30% of the agreed basic rental price based on the rental of the Accommodations must be paid.
-This is increased by 100% of the ticket price of any flights booked and any (travel) insurance policies taken out.
+Upon conclusion of the agreement, a deposit equal to 30% of the agreed base rental price based on the rental of the Accommodations must be paid, plus 100% of the ticket price for any booked flights and any (travel) insurance taken out.

 Article 4, paragraph 2

-The remainder of the rental price must be in Casita's possession no later than eight weeks before the day of departure.
+The remaining rental amount must be in Casita's possession no later than eight weeks before the day of departure.

 Article 4, paragraph 3

-If the agreement is concluded within eight weeks before the day of departure, the entire rent, plus 100% of the ticket prices of any flights booked and any (travel) insurance policies taken out, must be paid immediately.
+If the agreement is concluded within eight weeks of the day of departure, the entire rental amount, plus 100% of the ticket price for any booked flights and any (travel) insurance taken out, must be paid immediately.

 Article 4, paragraph 4

-Payment must be made in euros in the manner indicated in the booking confirmation.
+Payment must be made in euros in the manner specified in the booking confirmation.

 Article 4, paragraph 5

-In the event of late payment or failure to provide security for the fulfilment of the payment obligations, the Tenant will be in default.
-He will be notified of this in writing by or on behalf of Casita and will then still have the opportunity to pay or provide the outstanding amount or security within 7 working days.
+In the event of late payment or failure to provide security for payment obligations, the Tenant will be in default.
+The Tenant will be notified of this in writing by Casita or on behalf of Casita, and will then have the opportunity to pay or provide the outstanding amount or security within 7 business days.
 If payment or security is still not provided, the agreement will be deemed to have been cancelled by the Tenant on the day of default.
-Casita has the right to charge the cancellation costs due for this and to offset them against the deposit.
-In that case, the provisions of Article 9 will apply, and the amounts already paid will be offset against the cancellation costs.
+Casita reserves the right to charge the cancellation fees due and offset these against the down payment and the security deposit.
+In that case, the provisions of Article 9 apply, and the amounts already paid will be offset against the cancellation fees.

 Article 5, paragraph 1

-Casita takes great care to ensure that the Website functions as optimally and error-free as possible and pays particular attention to the accuracy of the information, photos and videos published there.
+Casita takes great care to ensure the optimal and error-free functioning of the Website and pays particular attention to the accuracy of the information, photos, and videos published there.
 Casita is partly dependent on third parties for the functioning of the Website.
-The information about all Accommodations has been compiled in consultation with and approved by the Landlord(s).
-Unfortunately, Casita cannot guarantee that the Website will always function without interruptions or be accessible at all times, nor can it guarantee that all information on the Website is accurate, despite all efforts to the contrary.
-Naturally, Casita will do its utmost, within reasonable limits, to ensure that the Website functions properly and that the information provided is accurate.
-All information on the website may not be copied, stored, distributed or used elsewhere (including for personal purposes) without the written permission of Casita.
+The information about all Accommodation(s) has been compiled in consultation with and approved by the Landlord(s).
+Unfortunately, Casita cannot guarantee that the Website will always function without interruptions or will always be accessible, nor that, despite all efforts, all information on the Website is accurate.
+Naturally, Casita will make every reasonable effort to ensure that the Website functions properly and that the information provided is accurate.
+All information on the website may not be copied, stored, distributed, or used elsewhere (even for personal purposes) without the written permission of Casita.

 Article 5, paragraph 2

-No later than upon conclusion of the agreement, Casita will provide the Tenant with general information regarding travel documents and any formalities, whether or not related to health.
-The Tenant is responsible for obtaining up-to-date information about travel documents, legal regulations, and formalities.
-The Tenant is obliged to pass this information on to the travellers.
+No later than upon conclusion of the agreement, Casita will provide the Renter with general information regarding travel documents and any formalities, including health-related formalities.
+The Renter is responsible for obtaining up-to-date information on travel documents, legal regulations, and formalities.
+The Renter is obligated to pass this information on to the travelers.

 Article 5, paragraph 3

-The Tenant must ensure that the travellers are in possession of the necessary travel documents upon departure and during the trip, such as passports, visas, vaccination certificates, credit card for the rental car, driving licence, etc.
+The Renter must ensure that the participants in the trip are in possession of the necessary travel documents, such as passport, visa, vaccination certificates, credit card for the rental car, driver's license, etc., upon departure and during the trip.

-Casita will make the necessary travel documents available to the Tenant no later than 2 days before arrival at the (first booked) Accommodation.
+Casita will provide the Renter with the required travel documents no later than 2 days before arrival at the (first booked) Accommodation.

 Article 7, paragraph 1

-After the agreement has been concluded, the Tenant may request a (partial) change.
-Up to 28 days before departure, these (partial) changes will be made as far as possible and in that case confirmed in writing by Casita.
-This is subject to the condition that the Tenant pays the changed rental price in accordance with the provisions of Article 4 and after deduction of the amounts already paid.
-From 28 days before the day of arrival, change requests will first be assessed for feasibility.
+After the agreement has been concluded, the Renter may request a (partial) change.
+Up to 28 days before departure, these (partial) changes will be made, where possible, and confirmed in writing by Casita.
+This is subject to the condition that the Tenant pays the amended rental amount in accordance with Article 4, less any amounts already paid.
+From 28 days before the arrival date, change requests will first be assessed for feasibility.

 Article 7, paragraph 2

-The (partial) change costs will be presented to the Tenant in advance.
-If the Tenant rejects these costs, the changes will not be implemented.
-If the Tenant cancels the travel agreement, the cancellation provisions in accordance with Article 9 will apply.
+The (partial) amendment costs will be submitted to the Renter in advance.
+If the Renter declines these costs, the amendments will not be implemented.
+If the Renter cancels the rental agreement, the cancellation provisions in Article 9 apply.

 Article 8 Substitution